 Topic/Unit Name Main Content Tentative Time Frame 1.
 Die Umwelt - The Environment The environment, taking care of it and youth actions for it Climate change Weather Recyling August - December 2.
-Das Leben nach der Schule Life after school - growing up, further studies, the future and adolescent life Professions and jobs December- March 3.
-E-Exams April-June
+Das Leben nach der Schule Life after school - growing up, further studies, the future and adolescent life Professions and jobs December- March 2. die Prüfung Preparation for oral exams and eAssessment, depending on the global context of 2026 December - March